utkarsh2299/Training_Fastspeech2_HS_Model/README.md

 Download the language data from [IIT Madras TTS Database](https://www.iitm.ac.in/donlab/tts/database.php), which includes a special corpus of 13 Indian languages.
 The dataset comprises 10,000+ spoken sentences/utterances in both mono and English, recorded by male and female native speakers.
 The speech waveform files are available in .wav format, accompanied by corresponding text.

+### Duration info of the text data
+In FastSpeech2, which is a neural TTS model, the duration file is used to represent the durations of phonemes in the input text.
+During the training of FastSpeech2, the model learns to predict these durations as part of the overall sequence-to-sequence training.  <br>

+We are using the Hybrid segmentation (lab grown aligner) for getting the duration files.
+Another popular forced aligner is the Montreal Forced Aligner (MFA) which can be installed from [here](https://montreal-forced-aligner.readthedocs.io/en/latest/getting_started.html).

+<ins> We have provided the Training TEXT and respective duration info of each language model. </ins>

 ## Installation

 1. Install the [Espnet toolkit](https://espnet.github.io/espnet/installation.html).